Top 12 Judicial Law Clerk Skills to Put on Your Resume

 7. PACER

-PACER (Public Access to Court Electronic Records) is an online system that provides electronic access to case and docket information from federal appellate, district, and bankruptcy courts, facilitating legal research and case management for judicial law clerks and other users.
+PACER (Public Access to Court Electronic Records) provides federal case and docket access across appellate, district, and bankruptcy courts.

 Why It's Important